nspcc-dev/neo-go/docs/rpc.md

 with contract name (for native contracts) or contract ID (for all contracts).
 This feature is not supported by the C# node.

-Both methods also don't currently support arrays in function parameters.

 ##### `getunclaimedgas`

 It's possible to call this method for any address with neo-go, unlike with C#